B2B ExhibitionsMarketing Strategy

 Across the board, brands brought their A-game.
 From large international players to UK companies of all sizes, the overall sentiment was consistent: it had been busy and worthwhile.

-One exhibitor, ISOTOOLS, put it simply: “It’s been incredibly busy over the last three days – we’re really pleased.
+ISOTOOLS put it simply: “It’s been incredibly busy over the last three days – we’re really pleased.
 We’ve generated some great new leads and even picked up new customers we’ll be visiting after the exhibition.”

 That kind of feedback came up again and again.